How Office applications and services support Azure Rights Management

 Files that have a .ppdf file name extension for protected PDF files are not supported.
 For more information about viewing protected PDF documents, see Protected PDF readers for Microsoft Information Protection.

 Coauthoring, when more than one person edits a document at the same time, is not supported.
 To edit a document in an IRM-protected library, you must first check out the document and download it, and then edit it in your Office application.
 Consequently, only one person can edit the document at a time.

 When you use SharePoint IRM protection, the Azure Rights Management service applies usage restrictions and data encryption for documents when they are downloaded from SharePoint, and not when the document is first created in SharePoint or uploaded to the library.
-For information about how documents are protected before they are downloaded, see Data Encryption in OneDrive for Business and SharePoint Online from the SharePoint documentation.
+For information about how documents are protected before they are downloaded, see Data Encryption in OneDrive and SharePoint from the SharePoint documentation.